-There are seven major steps to building out a voice dialogue ad.
-Let Brian break it down for you:
+There are seven primary steps necessary for creating an interactive voice ad.
+Let Mullins break it down for you:

-You and your creative team should first establish what your budget is, how long you’d like your ad to run for, what rates you’re willing to pay for and your cost-per-impression.
+You and your creative team should first establish what your budget is, how long you’d like your ad to run for, the rates you’re willing to pay, and your desired cost-per-impression.

 2. Find Your Target Demographic

 After you have your target audience and budget in place, you need to tailor your message with a strong script.
-Brian says it’s important to put together multiple scripts for different interactions that could happen within the interactive voice ad.
-According to Brian there could be more than four scripts needed for varying interactions in the voice dialogue ad like:
+Mullins says it’s important to put together multiple scripts for different interactions that may occur as part of the interactive voice ad.
+According to Mullins, there can be four or more scripts required for varying interactions in the voice dialogue ad, like: